alshaboti/dam/README.md

 - I shifted to NetControl and create two general functions to add/drop rules in `simple-test.bro`.
 - Faucet rules will be added always to the top of the `def_acl`, only if the rule is not already exists.
 - python script sends HUP signal to faucet container through ssh to reload faucet.yaml.
+- Use gNMI to get/set faucet.yaml file.
+- Update all scripts to use zeek instead of bro

 # TODO
-- Check why bro script only catch one file hash, then it stop analysing any files hashes.
+- Check why `python simple-client` stop working after updating bro to zeek.

 # Inter-containers communication